 Procedure:

 1. In the mixing bowl of dough mixer, mix together 1 1/2 Tbsp softened butter, flour, sugar, salt, yeast and water and make smooth soft dough.
 (If you don't have a dough mixer, simply mix ingredients together in a bowl using a large spoon.
 When dough becomes too hard to mix using that, pull out of pull and knead on a floured surface until dough is smooth.
-I kneaded mine for about 5 minutes and it turned out fine)
+I kneaded mine for about 5 minutes and it turned out fine)2.
+When dough is ready make elongated shape of bread sticks having 1 1/2” thickness and 5-6" long.

 3. Place these sticks on a greased baking sheet by keeping 2-4 cm distance in between sticks cover the pan and let them rise to double in size for 60-80 min (keep in a warm place for faster rising).